A fascinating sub-plot to this Rugby World Cup is the story of the Irish names involved.

 Born and raised in south Dublin, Mark grew up in Dundrum playing G.A.A for Ballinteer St. Johns.
-He attended St. Benildus College before moving to Thurles to pursue a career in strength and conditioning, eventually graduating from our BSc programme with LIT.
+He attended St. Benildus College before moving to Thurles to pursue a career in strength and conditioning, eventually graduating from our BSc in Strength & Conditioning programme.
 In just a short few years he has gone from Thurles to Uruguay, and from Ireland to Italy.
 This is his story.

 Can you give some background to your time studying and coaching to this point?